 It can be hard as we tend to try to avoid feeling pain, using medication, or distracting ourselves.
 However, listening carefully to our body is the first step to healing it.

 Name and describe your pain

 How does your pain feel and how would you describe it?
-According to Dr. Liou, many people actually have difficulty describing their pain, because they don't really pay attention.
+According to Dr. Liou, many people have difficulty describing their pain, because they don't really pay attention to it.
 I think I am the same way.

-I have always struggled at describing my anxiety.
+I have always struggled trying to describe my anxiety.
 When my therapist asked me: "How does it feel?"
 I couldn't find the right words.
 I could always easily say I hate my anxiety though.

 Finding words to describe our pain, can make it less scary, says Dr. Liou.

 It's important not to deny that the pain is there, same as the emotion.
 Being in denial may only intensify unpleasunt feelings we experience as we are not working on addressing them in a healthy way.

 Your pain is real, you are not making it up, and it's not a sign of weakness to admit it.
 In today's world I would even take it as a sign of inner strength and confidence.
 If you are strong enough to admit you are struggling and need help, you may as well be strong enough to seek help and get better.

 According to Dr. Liou, there is usually a reason for pain.
 Reconnecting with the context helps us to discover what that reason was, she says.
 And sometimes the reason can be psychological (which happens often when we are talking about chronic pain).
 If that's the case, it doesn't mean "it's in our head", but it means that the treatment will be different.

 This is when we seek help.
 It's important not to ignore pain, hence why all previous steps, but the main goal is always to find something that will if not heal, ease our suffering.